The maximum annual award for the Federal Pell Grant program is determined annually by

 Call or Text 215-322-0667

 Students who paid tuition and fees during a Calendar year, whether through cash payments or student aid, will be receiving an IRS Form 1098T from the institution by January 31, of the follwoing year.
 This report will be necessary for you to obtain any education tax credits on your Federal Tax return.

 Applying for federal financial aid is an easy, web-based process.
 You can filll out the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov or go to www.studentloans.gov, which is the USDE website that can act as the student’s home page for his/her federal aid application process.
-There are only two documents that you need to complete, the FAFSA and an Electronic Master Promissory Note (E-MPN).
-Both applications may be completed at the studentloan.gov website.
+There are three main items you will need to complete, the FAFSA , an Electronic Master Promissory Note (E-MPN) and Federal Direct Student Loan Entrance Counseling.
+Applications & Counseling may be completed at the websites listed.

 Median Debt is the amount owed by student after completion of the program.